WillispYoung/Completeness-Index/README.md

 # Web Performance Exploration

-Implementation on the measurement of several metrics (including potentially new ones) for web pages, with other findings and analysis.
+Implementation on the measurement of several metric (including potentially new ones) for web pages, with other findings and analysis.

 ### Definition

-Web performance of a certain page is the performance of **how the browser exhibits certain page**.
-The factors that mainly influence such process are *browser's mechanism* and *page's architecture*, and underlying factors include machine configuration, network status and others.
+Web performance of a certain page is the performance of **the process that certain browser exhibits certain page**.
+The factors that mainly influence such process are *browser's mechanism* and *page's architecture*, and underlying factors include *network status*, *machine configuration* and others.

+### Computation

+* Data Credibility

+There are mainly 3 data sources:
+1. DevTools Tracing
+2. DevTools Backend
+3. In-Page Script

+Tracing (1) is in microsecond granularity, while the others are in milliseconds.
+Events monitored at Backend (2) is later than the others, which is understandable and the gap between them are not very great.
+Here we take **Tracing (1) as the ground truth** for the process of page loading.
+Yet beware that timestamp in Tracing (1) isn't simply normal timestamp value multiplying 1000; the zero timepoint in Tracing (1) is different from normal Date.

+As Tracing (1) cannot keep dynamic information, *DOM snapshot* and *Layer snapshot* are captured to represent time-sensitive information.
+With simple experiment, capturing DOM / Layer snapshots would take up to 100 ms (usually happens for capturing the **1st** DOM snapshot), while normally no more than 30 ms. This delay is supposed to be caused by CPU workloads, yet seemed as acceptable and would not cause great inaccuracy.

+To avoid influencing page load process, we would only user Tracing (1) and Backend (2) as the data sources. [ HOW TO ADDRESS SUCH INFLUENCE? ]

+Tracing and Backend **Clock Synchronization**: the `Navigation Start` timestamp is treated as the start of page loading in Trcing file, yet at Backend, the timestamp before `Page.goto(url)` is treated as the start.

+* Events

+1. `CSS.styleSheetAdded`
+2. `Debugger.scriptParsed`
+3. `LayerTree.layerPainted`
+4. `Network.requestWillBeSent`
+5. `Network.responseReceived`

+Event (1) accounts for when a stylesheet is completely parsed, event (2) when a script is completely parsed.
+Event (3) accounts for an actual paint, when this event is triggered, we need to capture DOM snapshot and command log for relative layer snapshot.
+Event (4) and (5) account for request and response monitored, which are mapped according to `requestId`.

+As snapshots can only be captured in Backend, we only monitor Event (3), and access other events from Tracing.

+* Computation

 ### Paint Events of Interest